dragon-wang/RL_Algorithms/README.md

                      (Can be installed in "https://github.com/rail-berkeley/d4rl")
 |d4rl-atari 0.1    | Only used in Offline RL.
 Include offline dataset of Atari.
                      (Can be installed in "https://github.com/takuseno/d4rl-atari")
+|mlagents 0.27.0   | To train agents in unity's self built environment.
+                     (Can be installed in "https://github.com/Unity-Technologies/ml-agents")
 ```

 ## Quick start